-Thousands of abortion opponents rallied at the Capitol as the General Assembly reconvened for its annual veto session last year.
+Thousands of abortion opponents rallied at the Capitol in 2019.
 (Ned Oliver/Virginia Mercury)

 Gigi Grogan was named after Saint Gianna Beretta Molla, a Catholic pediatrician who refused an abortion despite the threat pregnancy posed to her life.
 Molla died in 1962, a week after her child was born.

 Grogan, a student at Virginia Tech and leader of the college’s Students for Life chapter, said her parents named her for the pediatrician, reflecting deep pro-life beliefs they passed on.
 It’s why Grogan was among the estimated 6,500 people who attended Virginia’s first March for Life event formally affiliated with the national organization.
 The Family Foundation, the Virginia Catholic Conference and the Virginia Society for Human Life also helped organize the event.

 “It’s a matter of life and death and valuing life from the moment of its beginning … it is very fundamental to how we treat life across the board,” Grogan said.

 She said abortion rights has always been at the center of how she votes and will continue to be, “especially going forward.”

 Grogan will likely not be alone when voters head to the polls this November for state House and Senate races, in part because of a flare-up that roused anti-abortion advocates during this year’s General Assembly session, several political scientists said.